| Title: | Functionality for Characterizing Peaks in Mass Spectrometry in a Scan-Centric Manner |

 SCCharacterizePeaks$set_mz_fit_description(mz_fit_description)

-the m/z model description
+mz_fit_descriptionthe m/z model description

 generate_filter_scan_function()